rdiez/Tools/OfficeSoftwareAutomation/README.txt

     and prints the selected filename to stdout.
 Useful for Cygwin bash scripts.

+  - AddLetterhead.vbs

+    Given a PDF file, generates a second PDF with extra content in the background (typically a letterhead or watermark) on all pages.

   - ConvertWordToPDFWithBackground.vbs

     Converts a Microsoft Word document to a PDF file, and then generates a second PDF file